LaihoE/Python-demoparser/readme.md

 ## Why yet another parser?
 Currently you have to take such a big performance hit if you want to use Python, that most people just go elsewhere like Markus-wa's [GO parser](https://github.com/markus-wa/demoinfocs-golang) (great alternative if you want something mature and fast).
 Unfortunately GO is just not such a popular language and most data analysis is done in Python/R. I also expect that most people interested in parsing demos are not experienced programmers and these people are very unlikely to learn a new language just for demo parsing.
 Demo parsing is something I think should be doable for very unexperienced programmers.

-I personally think that querying the demo is a much more elegant way to deal with the data, rather than having an "event hook" type of interface.
+I personally think that querying the demo is a way more elegant way to deal with the data, rather than having an "event hook" type of interface.
 This might cause you to overfetch a little / take some small performance hit, but I feel the simplicity outweighs the small possible performance/flexibility hit.

 The parser is written completely in Rust (same speed as C/C++), (memory safe btw).
 This leaves the door open for the parser to become more or less as fast as we can go.